-Transcripts are located on your Course Recording Page, to the right of the recordings, under the heading 'Handouts.'
+Transcripts are located on your Course Homepage, to the right of the recordings.
 They are represented by Word and PDF icons upon which you may click.
+If they are not currently available, please be patient and check back.
+Due to our many courses, sometimes our transcribers get behind.

 Transcripts require the free Adobe Reader to view.
 Please make sure Adobe Reader is up-to-date on your computer by going to http://get.adobe.com/reader and installing the latest version.